BYUCS452S2021/MinecraftRawResourceCalculator/README.md

 All items and blocks from vanilla Minecraft will be available by default, and we will likely add support for extension through JSON integration to allow users to define custom items, which will allow users to add support for data packs and mods as they like.

 ## **Team**
-We already have a team of two, but we are open to having one additional person join us.
+We already have a team of two, but we may be open to having one additional person join us.
 Fair warning, though: we are looking to finish this project by the beginning of June, so we will be working at a slightly faster pace than the rest of the class.

 ## **Implementation**
 We plan to implement the MVP using a SQL database, then migrate to NoSQL.